alexwong23/COVID_DATA3406_Group4/README.md

 If you thought you had made a mistake, you can simly reset your commit by using the command,
    * `$git reset --soft HEAD~1` to reset it back by 1 commit
-      * use `--soft` if you simply wanted to restructure your message.
+      * use `--soft` if you simply wanted to correct your commit message, and push the changes.
       * use `--hard` if you want to completely remove the changes.
-   * `$git reset --hard 0abcd1d` resets to a specific commit based on the commit code.
+   * `$git reset --hard 0abcd1d` resets to a specific commit based on the commit code (e.g. 0abcd1d).

+Alternatively, you can simply overwrite the files you changed with the older version, or simply delete the unwanted file/folder from your desktop and use the sequence of commands,
+  * `git add .`, `git commit -m "message"` and `git push`.

  For more commands see the [Git cheatsheet](https://github.sydney.edu.au/awon6941/DATA3406_Group4/blob/master/assests/SWTM-2088_Atlassian-Git-Cheatsheet.pdf) by Atlissian.